bugventure/request-validator/README.md

 {
     oneOf: [                    // match exacly one of those schemas, {                       // i.e. a number that is less than 3
-            type: 'number',     // or greater than 5, but not a number
+            type: 'number',     // or greater than 5,
-            maximum: 5          // between 3 and 5
+            maximum: 52         // but not between 3 and 5
         },
         {
             type: 'number',